michaelrsweet/pdfio/README.md

 PDFio is a simple C library for reading and writing PDF files.
 The primary goals of PDFio are:

-- Read and write any version of PDF file.
+- Read and write any version of PDF file
-- Provide access to pages, objects, and streams within a PDF file.
+- Provide access to pages, objects, and streams within a PDF file
-- Support reading encrypted PDF files.
+- Support reading encrypted PDF files
-- Support writing PDF files with digital signatures.
+- Support writing PDF files with digital signatures
 - Extract or embed useful metadata (author, creator, page information, etc.)
 - "Filter" PDF files, for example to extract a range of pages or to embed fonts that are missing from a PDF